awsdocs/amazon-rekognition-developer-guide/doc_source/error-handling.md

 {"__type":"InvalidS3ObjectException","Code":"InvalidS3ObjectException","Logref":"5022229e-7e48-11e9-9ad1-854a4567eb71","Message":"Unable to get object metadata from S3.
 Check object key, region and/or access permissions."}
 ```

-## Error Messages and Codes<a name="error-handling.MessagesAndCodes"></a>
+## Error messages and codes<a name="error-handling.MessagesAndCodes"></a>

 The following is a list of exceptions that Amazon Rekognition returns, grouped by HTTP status code\.
 If *OK to retry?* is *Yes*, you can submit the same request again\.
 If *OK to retry?* is *No*, you need to fix the problem on the client side before you submit a new request\.

-### HTTP Status Code 400<a name="error-handling.MessagesAndCodes.http400"></a>
+### HTTP status code 400<a name="error-handling.MessagesAndCodes.http400"></a>

 An HTTP `400` status code indicates a problem with your request\.
-Some examples of problems are authentication failure, required parameters that are missing, or exceeding a table's provisioned throughput\.
+Some examples of problems are authentication failure, required parameters that are missing, or exceeding an operation's provisioned throughput\.
 You have to fix the issue in your application before submitting the request again\.

 **AccessDeniedException **
 Message: *An error occurred \(AccessDeniedException\) when calling the <Operation> operation: User: <User ARN> is not authorized to perform: <Operation> on resource: <Resource ARN>\.*